subugoe/rdd-technical-reference/rdd-technical-reference.md

 - Stage *Preparation*: Prepare things

-- Stage *Build*: Build, JAR, WAR, and DEB packages from source code, deploy JAR and WAR packages to the Nexus repo (at the moment <https://ci.de.dariah.eu/nexus> --> in the near future <https://nexus.gwdg.de>).
+- Stage *Build*: Build, JAR, WAR, and DEB packages from source code, deploy JAR and WAR packages to the [Nexus repo](https://nexus.gwdg.de).
+For further information on Nexus cf. [ci's server documentation](https://wiki.de.dariah.eu/display/FEAD/ci.de.dariah.eu).
 Jenkins is configured to deploy JARs and WARs via Maven and a Nexus deploy-account.

-- Stage *Publish*: Publish DEB packages to the DARIAH-DE Aptly Repo <https://ci.de.dariah.eu/aptly>.
+- Stage *Publish*: Publish DEB packages to the [DARIAH-DE Aptly Repo](https://ci.de.dariah.eu/aptly).
 Jenkins is using a shared library of scripts and publishing is devided into four conditionals: TG version, DH version, SNAPSHOT version, or RELEASE version due to given version suffixes!

-## Deployment and maintenance
+# Deployment and maintenance

-### Puppet
+## Puppet

-### Monitoring
+## Monitoring

-### Release Management
+## Release Management

 # Code quality level for RDD

-- Evaluate Software maturity levels from CESSDA: @TODO @mw

 ## Code review
 We want to ensure code review for all major commits, in gitflow for everything that is subject to be merged into `develop`.

-Projects with more than one developer in the team, it is preferred to have code reviewer within the team, in other cases your friendly rdd developer team is on your side.
+For projects with more than one developer in the team it is preferred to have code reviews within the team, in other cases your friendly RDD developer team is on your side.

 ### Proof of concept